SSO with OneLogin

 13. Select *SHA-256 for SAML Signature Algorithm.

 14. Copy the Issuer URL.
-You need this URL in the next chapter.
+You will need this URL in the next chapter.

-15. Click Save.
-The app is now created, but none of your users can access it.
-You can assign them to the app either individually via the menu Users > All Users or as part of roles (Users > Roles) and groups (Users > Groups).
+The app is now created, but none of your users can access it yet.
+You can assign them individually via Users > All Users or as part of roles (Users > Roles) and groups (Users > Groups).
 OneLogin is now correctly set up for Zivver.

 Setting SSO in Zivver